Chase-Lambert/Chase-Lambert/README.md

   (find-new-job clojure-or-rust-job-offers))
 ```

-or if you prefer statically typed languages...
+or if you prefer Rust over Clojure...

 ```rust
 mod new_job;